 If you are interested, please tell us the dates you have in mind, how many people, kids/adults per room and we will get back to you with the different room options and rates.
 You can also have a look at the resort and the beautiful island by clicking here.

-For transport to Mersing (where you catch the boat to Rawa) you can either drive, book a transfer yourself, or ask us to arrange it for you.
-We recently set up this Facebook group to help guests find advice on how to get back and forth to Mersing, including requests for carpooling and taxi sharing.
+For transport to Mersing, we do not provide transfers so you can either drive or book a transfer with a private taxi (We can provide a recommendation).
+We also set up this Facebook group to help guests find advice on how to get back and forth to Mersing, including requests for carpooling and taxi sharing.